Thommenius/Thommenius/README.md

-Hi, I’m Tommi aka Thommenius.
+# Hi, I’m Thommenius.

-I’m studying Information Processing Science at the University of Oulu.
-Science with arctic attitude!
+Student and Research Assistant at the University of Oulu.
-Currently working with C and Java, with an emphasis on OOP.

-I’m interested in programming and software engineering as well as cyber security and Linux.
+- Studying Information Processing Science
+  - Programming
+  - Software Modelling
+  - Databases
+- Research Assistant at the Oulu University Secure Programming Group ([OUSPG](https://ouspg.org/))
+  - Cyber Security course development
+    - Privacy and Social Engineering
+    - Security Engineering

+Linux, Containers, Cyber Security

-Other interests include music, rock climbing, and gaming.
+Other interests include music, climbing, and gaming.
 You can reach me at tommi99@windowslive.com and www.linkedin.com/in/hanhela-tommi